Amid68/Fake-News-Detection/evaluation/distilBERT/DistilBERT_evaluation/DistilBERT_evaluation.md

 3. A continued increase to 6.53 MB for full 512-token sequences

 This pattern aligns with theoretical expectations and demonstrates why transformer models can be memory-intensive for long sequences.
 For memory-constrained environments, using shorter sequences can provide significant memory savings with minimal impact on accuracy for tasks like fake news detection.

-## Summary

-Let's compile our key findings into a comprehensive summary table to better understand DistilBERT's performance and resource characteristics.

 ```python